 Master of Science in Cybersecurity

 The Department of Computer Science and Engineering offers a Master of Science in Cybersecurity.
 The MS in Cybersecurity provides a high quality, academically challenging, and career-enriching educational program that is responsive to industry trends, changing standards, and employer needs.
 The degree develops students who are highly skilled in the field, technically savvy, and think critically about cybersecurity challenges.
+This is a STEM-designated master's program.
 Applications are being accepted.

 Excellence in cybersecurity